nadazaher/project3/README.md

 We created 4 tables using SQL - Products, Companies, Users, and Favorites.
 Products had a join to Companies on company_id and Users had a join to favorites on user_id.
 We seeded a list of the 10 conglomerates and four products for each.

 Backend:
 Using Express, we followed the MVC model starting off by creating models to pull from the database, linked them to controller functions, and then created routes for each.
-In this case we used REACT for views instead of EJX so the frontend took care of the views.
+In this case we used REACT for views instead of EJS so the frontend took care of the views.

 Frontend:
 Using React, we created separated components for each page and created a switch function that renders the respective page onClick.